• Discover the history of the Hanseatic League from the three major merchant centres of Hamburg, Bremen and Lübeck, and review their artistic heritage

-Walking tour of Lübeck including Church of St Peter (exterior), 13th century Church of St Mary, Salzspeicher (16th to 18th century salt warehouses – exteriors) and Rathaus.
-Afternoon: visit to cathedral followed by free time.
+Walking tour of Lübeck including Church of St Peter (exterior), 13th century Church of St Mary, Salzspeicher (16th-18th century salt warehouses – exteriors) and Rathaus.
+Afternoon: visit to cathedral followed by some free time.
 Evening lecture: The Art & Architecture of the North – Past & Present.

 Whole day excursion to Wismar with visits to Church of St Nicholas, Wasserkunst (water supply) and Church of St George.
 Afternoon: Bad Doberan (visit to minster and walking tour) followed by historical steam train to Heiligendamm on the Baltic Sea (renowned white architecture).

 Morning visit to Hansemuseum.
 Afternoon: Museum Behnhaus Drägerhaus (neoclassical art gallery) and walking tour including Church of St Catherine (exterior), Church of St Jacob, Heiligen-Geist-Hospital (Brick Gothic) and Burgtor (exterior).